The COVID Clay Diary

 This became the COVID clay diary.
 A large body of work documenting the personal, social, cultural and political developments of a most obscure and unpredictable period.

-The diary is on show at the National Glass Centre in Sunderland until the 10th October 2021
+The diray was shown at the National Glass Centre in Sunderland in 2021

 The book of the COVID Clay Diary is available from the National Glass Centre and by contacting the artist.